cephalopea/AverageJoe/README.md

 # AverageJoe

 Code for an autocompleting Reddit bot, built using Python/PRAW and Clojure.
+On Reddit as https://www.reddit.com/user/medianjoseph.

-Does not include Clojure .jar file- make sure to compile one before trying to run the code.
+Does not include Clojure .jar file or .txt files- make sure to add these.